CONTENTS

 • The strategy worked as FSU dominated the first half with twice as many first downs and twice as much yardage as the Tide.
 The home crowd of 58,000 never expected their boys to trail 7-0 as the teams left the field at halftime.

 • Playing without starting QB Richard Todd, out with a knee injury, Alabama was lucky to trail by so little.
-Ahmet Askin, FSU's soccer-style kicker, missed a 26y FG and had a 33-yarder blocked.
+Ahmet Askin, FSU's soccer-style kicker, missed a 26y field goal and had a 33-yarder blocked.

-• Key scored what turned out to be the game's lone TD with a 6y slant off LE to culminate a 78y, 9-play drive on FSU's opening possession.
-The key plays were a 14y scamper by Ron Coppess, a 26y pass from Coppess to Jim Everett, and a 13y pass to Rudy Thomas as Bear's D tried to adjust to the Noles' new formations.
+• Key scored what turned out to be the game's lone touchdown with a 6y slant off left end to culminate a 78y, 9-play drive on FSU's opening possession.
+The key plays were a 14y scamper by QB Ron Coppess, a 26y pass from Coppess to Jim Everett, and a 13y pass to Rudy Thomas as Bear's defense tried to adjust to the Noles' new formations.

-• Another ingredient of FSU's success was deploying freshman Aaron Carter as a rover on D. He played DB, LB, and E, utilizing his great quickness.
+• Another ingredient of FSU's success was deploying freshman Aaron Carter as a rover on defense.
+He played defensive back, linebacker, and end, utilizing his great quickness.
 "Our defense did an exceptional job of stopping their triple-option game," Mudra said later.

 Needless to say, Bryant expressed his unhappiness to his team at the intermission.
 Still, they struggled to move the ball in the second half.

-• The home team finally got on the scoreboard late in Q3 following a fumble recovery at the FSU 31 as Buckey Berrey kicked a 44y FG.
+• The Tide finally got on the scoreboard late in the third quarter when Buckey Berrey kicked a 44y field goal following a fumble recovery at the FSU 31.

-• The Seminoles took the ensuing kickoff and drove all the way to the 2, but Askin missed a chip shot from the 9.
+• The Seminoles took the ensuing kickoff and drove all the way to the two, but Askin missed a chip shot from the nine.

 • The Seminoles held on until only 1:27 showed on the game clock.
-Facing a fourth down at his own five, Mudra had punter Joe Downey run out of the back of the EZ to take a safety that narrowed the lead to 7-5.
-The coach explained afterwards that Bama had come close to blocking several punts earlier in the afternoon.
+Facing a fourth down at his own five, Mudra had punter Joe Downey run out of the back of the end zone to take a safety that narrowed the lead to 7-5.
+The coach explained afterwards that Bama had come close to blocking several punts earlier in the game.

 • The strategy backfired as the free kick traveled only to the Alabama 45 and was returned 7y.

-• Jack O'Rear hit Ozzie Newsome for 32y to the 16.
-It was the third string QB's only completion of the day.
+• Jack O'Rear hit WR Ozzie Newsome for 32y to the 16.
+It was the third string quarterback's only completion of the day.

 • Alabama lost 3y on the next three plays to create 4th-and-13 on the 19 with 33 seconds remaining.

-• Enter Berrey, a 6-1, 200 lb sophomore from Montgomery, who booted the FG to give the Tide its 32nd straight victory at Denny Stadium.
+• Enter Berrey, a 6-1, 200 lb sophomore from Montgomery, who booted the field goal to give the Tide its 32nd straight victory at Denny Stadium.

-• The Seminoles could boast of being the first team to hold Bama without a TD in its own stadium since Bryant took the helm in 1958.
+• The Seminoles could boast of being the first team to hold Bama without a touchdown in its own stadium since Bryant took the helm in 1958.

 • Forney remembers walking past the visiting coaches booth as he left the press box after the game.